arcadiapage/arcadiapage.github.io/_posts/2024-12-16-why-I-am-an-intuitive-writer-and-artist.md

 ---
-title: Why I Consider Myself an Intuitive Writer and Artist
+title: How to be an Intuitive Writer and Artist
 date: 2024-12-16 00:00:00 -07:00
 tags:
 - Creative Business